Integrated Continuous-time Hidden Markov Models

-In the simplest case, the observations are conditionally independent given the chain.
+{\textit{School of Mathematics and Statistics,\\ University of Sheffield, Sheffield S3 7RH, U.K.\\ p.blackwell@sheffield.ac.uk}\ In the simplest case, the observations are conditionally independent given the chain.
 In a movement context, the `observation' in this sense is some function of the sequence of observed locations, for example the displacement $Y_j = X(t_{j})-X(t_{j-1})$.

-HMMs are very widely studied and applied.
-See for example \cite{ZucchiniMacDonald} for general background, and \cite{moveHMM} for specific applications to discrete-time models of animal movement.
+\ucHMMs\ are very widely studied and applied, and it is beyond the scope of the current paper to fully review modelling with \HMMs\ and methods for inference.
+However, one key factor in their wide adoption is the existence of a highly efficient algorithm, the Forward Algorithm, allowing the calculation of the probability of a sequence of observations by indirectly summing over all possible state sequences, a calculation that would be prohibitively expensive if carried out na\"ively.
+See for example \cite{ZucchiniMacDonald} for general background, and \cite{moveHMM} and \cite{Toby} for specific applications to discrete-time models of animal movement.